Cloud VMS vs Self-Hosted

 Estimated 3-Year TCO $5,000–$12,000 $9,000–$20,000 $7,200–$15,000

 Estimates for illustrative purposes.
-Actual costs vary by hardware choices, IT labor rates, power costs, and deployment complexity.
 See the cloud surveillance cost calculator for a personalized estimate.

 Cybersecurity Posture: Self-Hosted vs. Cloud